Squarespace Review 2017 | What You Need To Know

 An important question to consider if you're planning to use Squarespace - or indeed any e-commerce platform is this: how future-proof is this tool?
 In other words, if I want to switch to another platform down the line, or if Squarespace goes bust (admittedly not very likely), can I export all my products?

 The answer at the moment is sadly a big fat no. There is no way in Squarespace to export your product data - so you need to be aware that if you outgrow Squarespace at any point in the future, a migration to another platform is not going to be a simple affair.
-You may be able to find a third-party tool to export your product data - for example, this Squarespace product exporting Chrome extension - but nonetheless I think this is one of the biggest problems with Squarespace at the moment, and I hope that the company addresses this problem soon.
+You may be able to find a third-party tool to export your product data - for example, this Squarespace product exporting Chrome extension - but nonetheless I think this lack of export functionality is one of the biggest problems with Squarespace at the moment, and I hope that the company addresses this problem soon.

 10. Is Squarespace easy to use?

-On the whole, Squarespace is a very user-friendly product.
+Squarespace is undeniably a very user-friendly product.
 As mentioned before, the layout options are extensive and can provide you with some pretty gorgeous, 'magazine-style' presentation of content.
 When I build a site in Squarespace and hand it over to a client for them to edit themselves, there are rarely any problems; we are not talking about a steep learning curve here at all.

 I do as ever have a couple of niggles though to point out though.
 If, when designing your site, you choose one template, and then try to switch to another template at a later date, you will encounter a real palava - you will nearly have to build your site all over again!
 Although your content will be preserved, you'll have to reconstruct your navigation, delete a lot of dummy 'example' pages and slot relevant pages into place again.
 I feel there must be a neater way of doing things.